Charges against two people accused of harassing Premier Andrew Furey and his family during a surprise convoy last year have been dismissed.

 Dana Metcalfe and Shane Sweeney, both prominent in those videos, were charged less than a month later with criminal harassment and causing a disturbance.

-But those charges were dismissed this morning in exchange for formal apologies and a one-year peace bond, the maximum length it can be imposed.
+But those charges were dismissed this morning in exchange for a one-year peace bond, the maximum length it can be imposed.
 The bond is essentially an order to have no contact with the premier or his family for 12 months, and to stay 50 metres away from their home.

 Nova Scotia prosecutor Rob Kennedy was brought in to handle the case due to conflicts with the premier being named as an alleged victim.